 Now, after years of speculation, three different GMO apples, as well as pre-sliced apple packages, have hit store shelves, albeit in small quantities.
 And with no GMO labeling and little to distinguish the genetically engineered version from natural apples, people everywhere are being kept in the dark.

-Since the report, no new information has surfaced on where the GMO apples ended up, which is just part of the frustration with the new GMO apples — they are not labeled as being GMO, and the company itself declined to mention which stores they were headed to for in 2017.
+Very little information has surfaced on where the GMO apples are being shipped, which is just part of the frustration with the new GMO apples — they are not labeled as being GMO, and the company itself declined to mention which stores they were headed to including what stores.
 The apples were labeled only with the ‘Arctic’ apple name, but consumers who presumably bought them likely had no idea they were genetically modified in a laboratory to be “non-browning.”

 The lack of traceability and accountability is just part of the reason why the apples have been widely opposed in consumer polls; nearly 70% of Canadians did not want it approved.

-Still, biotech companies have been promoting the GMO apple across Canada as of March 2017, in order to sway public opinion, much the same way that Monsanto and other biotech companies have donated money to schools for pro-GMO, heavily biased “educational” programs (learn more in this article).
+Still, biotech companies have been promoting the GMO apple across Canada, in order to sway public opinion, much the same way that Monsanto and other biotech companies have donated money to schools for pro-GMO, heavily biased “educational” programs (learn more in this article).

 Three New Untested and Unlabeled GMO Apples